Xcode 26.3 and the Day Agentic Coding Went Mainstream

 What Agentic Coding Actually Means in Xcode

-Agentic coding in Xcode is not autocomplete.
-It is delegated execution.
+Agentic coding in Xcode isn't autocomplete.
+It's delegated execution.
 You give an objective, and the agent can plan, explore, build, and verify the work inside the IDE.

 In practical terms, Xcode 26.3 lets agents: